NOVARIC® Info – Work Permits in Malta – Created 01/09/2022.

 The Maltese e-Residence Card

 An e-Residence Card is automatically granted when an applicant’s work permit has been approved.
 The e-Residence Card is also extended to the work permit holder’s spouse.
-However, this does not entitle the spouse to work or automatically qualify for an employment license.
+However, this does not entitle the spouse to work or automatically qualify for an employment licence.

 - Employment